strikoder/LLM-EvaluationHub/README.md

-# GradProject: Enhanced Dataset for AI Safety Research
+# LLM-EvaluationHub: Enhanced Dataset for Large Language Model Assessment

-This repository presents an enhanced dataset, originally based on the dataset provided by [SafetyBench](https://github.com/thu-coai/SafetyBench) (THU-COAI).
-Significant modifications and additions have been made to tailor the dataset for specific research purposes.
-Below are the key differences and enhancements:
+This repository, LLM-EvaluationHub, presents an enhanced dataset tailored for the evaluation and assessment of Large Language Models (LLMs).
+It builds upon the dataset originally provided by [SafetyBench](https://github.com/thu-coai/SafetyBench) (THU-COAI), incorporating significant modifications and additions to address specific research objectives.
+Below is a summary of the key differences and enhancements:

 ## Key Modifications